makersacademy/takeaway-challenge/README.md

 ### To Do

-- allow user to remove item form basket
+- allow user to remove item from basket
 - load menu from csv/json